keras-team/keras-io/guides/md/keras_hub/rag_pipeline_with_keras_hub.md

     Returns:
         str: Cleaned text without prompt echo and headers
     """
-    # Remove the prompt from the beginning of the generated text
+    # Remove the prompt from the beginning of the generated tex
     if generated_text.startswith(prompt):
         cleaned_text = generated_text[len(prompt) :].strip()
     else:
-        # If prompt is not at the beginning, try to find and remove it
+        # If prompt is not at the beginning, try to find and remove i
         cleaned_text = generated_text.replace(prompt, "").strip()

     # Remove header details